Chocolate Fudge Bundt Cake

 - Preheat oven to 350 °F. Grease a 12-cup metal bundt pan.

 - Melt the chocolate.
-Pour boiling water over 2 ounces (57 grams) of chopped chocolate in a medium bowl and whisk until smooth.
+Pour hot coffee over 2 ounces (57 grams) of chopped chocolate in a medium bowl and whisk until smooth.
 Cool to room temperature.

 - Mix the batter.
 Using an electric mixer on medium-high speed, beat granulated sugar, brown sugar, and butter until light and fluffy.
 On low speed, add eggs and 1 tablespoon of vanilla extract until combined, about 30 seconds.
 Add the chocolate mixture and beat another 30 seconds, until incorporated.